 Chives also bloom in spring and summer with beautiful purple flowers.
 They’re easy to care for, and have a ton of uses in the kitchen!

-What Not To Plant Near Peach Trees
+What To Avoid Planting Near Peach Trees

 Avoid planting nightshade plants or those with deeper roots near peach trees.
-Nightshade, such as tomatoes, potatoes, and peppers, have been known to introduce disease to peach trees.
+Nightshades, such as tomatoes, potatoes, and peppers, have been known to introduce disease to peach trees.
 Additionally, plants with deeper roots like potatoes can damage and compete with the peach tree’s shallow roots.

 Another plant to avoid planting near peach trees are raspberries due to their vigorous growth.
 They can not only compete with the peach tree’s nutrients but also hinder the tree’s root growth.
-This is because 90% of the peach tree’s roots grow in the first 2 feet of the ground.

 For this reason, it’s best to plant other trees, including fruiting varieties at least 25 feet away from the peach tree.